Skip to content

 9.

 All information related to the application shall be treated in confidence and kept secret.
-Information on which organisations have been awarded the right to use the Social Enterprise Mark shall remain public and the Association shall maintain a public register of such information.
+Information on which organisations have been awarded the right to use the Social Enterprise Mark shall remain public and the Association shall maintain a public register of such information on its website.
+Information on how applications for the mark are processed and how the mark is granted shall also remain public.

 10.